 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Director of Annual Giving, Rutgers University Foundation
+Senior Director of Annual Giving, Rutgers University Foundation

 Gina Fiorillo is the Senior Director of Annual Giving at the Rutgers University Foundation, where she manages multi-channel fundraising efforts including direct mail, phonathon, and email.
 Her 20-year career includes work at Kean University and Douglass College as well as several non-profits including Slow Food USA and the George Street Playhouse.
 Gina holds a B.A. in English from Douglass College and an M.P.A from the School of Public Affairs & Administration, Rutgers University.